+- Be Ready

+- Arrive on time with charged Chromebook

+- Stay on task

+- Participate in all activities

+- Be Respectful

-- Communicate and engage with positive interactions - Raise your hand and don't yell out - Turn off/put away phone and other distractions
+- Communicate and engage with positive interactions

+- Turn off/put away phone and other distractions

-Be Responsible
+- Be Responsible

-- Submit assignments on time - Organize workspace and materials
+- Submit assignments on time

+- Organize workspace and materials

-Be Safe
+- Be Safe

-- Sit appropriately at the table or in the desk
+- Sit appropriately in seat

+- Follow health and safety procedures

 - Keep aisles clear

-- Keep hands, feet & objects to yourself

-Honor Code
+- Honor Code

-- Students will complete their own work and ask for help from the teacher when needed. - Teacher: Ginger Cook - Communication Strategy: Although you can leave a message through the school office, the easiest way to reach me is through email.
-I will respond to email within one business day. - Email: virginia.cook@knoxschools.org - Canvas: will be updated to meet the needs of my students. - Parent Square: I will use Parent Square to send parents messages with updates about class news.
-Please download the app and be ready to stay informed. - Remind: Remind is used to keep parents updated on assignments, dates and announcements.
-Please look for a text inviting you to join Mrs. Cook's Remind classroom.
+- Students will complete their own work and ask for help from the teacher when needed.

+- Teacher: Ginger Cook

+- Communication Strategy: Although you can leave a message through the school office, the easies way to reach me is through email.
+I will respond to email within two business days.

+- Email: virginia.cook@knoxschools.org

+- Canvas: will be updated to meet the needs of my students.

+- Remind: I use the Remind app to send parents daily messages about topics covered in class, specific homework assigned, upcoming tests, projects and much more.
+Please download the app and be ready to stay informed.
+Parents can check their child's Canvas for their class code on Remind.